 Follow the simple steps below to recover data after formatting USB drive on mac:

-Step 1: Make sure you have connected your USB drive to your Mac successfully.
+Step 1: Connected the USB drive to your Mac.
 Download, install and launch AnyRecover.
 Then select the formatted USB drive you are trying to recover data from as the location to find data.
 Press the "Start" button to initiate the scanning.

 Step 2: The software will immediately begin the scanning process.
 You can pause the process at any time and resume from that point later.